pfeifferj/karpenter-provider-ibm-cloud/README.md

 See [Container Images](docs/container-images.md) for details on pulling images, supported architectures, and [Nightly Builds](docs/nightly-builds.md) for testing pre-release versions.

-## Development

-### Git Hooks

-This project uses [pre-commit](https://pre-commit.com/) for linting and formatting checks.
-Hooks are **automatically installed** when you run `make ci`.

-### Testing and CI

-The project includes automated testing and continuous integration workflows:

-#### Helm Chart Testing

-Tests run automatically on:

-- All pull requests (validates changes before merge)
-- Manual trigger via GitHub Actions UI

-The tests perform:

-- Chart linting for syntax and best practices
-- Template rendering validation
-- Kubernetes manifest validation
-- Custom Resource Definition (CRD) verification

-#### Chart Publishing

-After changes pass tests and are merged to main:

-- The chart is automatically packaged
-- The Helm repository index is updated
-- Changes are published to GitHub Pages

-These CI workflows ensure chart quality through pre-merge validation and maintain the Helm repository for easy installation.

-## Subprojects and Additional Repositories

-This project does not currently produce, maintain, or release any additional subproject codebases or separate repositories.

-**Status:** Not applicable
-**Intent:** The project is intentionally maintained as a single repository.
-If additional subprojects or repositories are introduced in the future, they will be documented in this section.

 ## Getting Help

 ### Community Support